 In the old days, you’d give an employee a handbook, let them shadow someone for a week, and you would feel they were trained.
 Most of them, however, were still really winging it.

-That isn’t going to work in 2015.
+That isn’t going to work anymore.

 Why?
 Millennial associates are much less concerned with working for a company for a long time.
 When it gets boring, most will move on to another company before you’ll have time to write them up.

 You can’t just let them be a warm body who just shows up, takes out the trash, and stocks the shelves.